The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 Linsan had to move.
 “Shit,” she said before she turned away from the vault and sprinted toward Brook.

-The ground erupted around her.
+The ground erupted underneath her.

 Linsan grabbed Brook by her long hair and yanked back with all her might toward the door.